 There is a rising leader in the world of consumer and industrial electronics.

-Electronics manufacturing in Mexico has grown rapidly over the past decade.
+Mexico Electronics Manufacturing has grown rapidly over the past decade.
 Currently the second largest supplier of electronic products to the US market and the sixth largest electronics industry in the world, Mexico is currently home to a thriving electronics sector – one of its fastest growing industrial sectors regarding employment generation and export potential.
-According to some estimates, electronics production in Mexico will increase by an annual average rate of 2.5% through 2020.
+According to some estimates, Mexico Electronics Manufacturing will increase by an annual average rate of 2.5% through 2020.

 The design and manufacture of flat screen plasma, LCD, and LED televisions is the largest segment of the Mexican electronics industry, representing 25% of its electronics export revenue.
 Production also is heavily focused on cellular phones, computers, data processing machines, control units or adaptors, telephone components, semi-conductors, transmission and receptor equipment, automatic machines for data processing, microwave receivers, modular circuits, and video game consoles.
 Progress is even being made in the manufacture of products used for brain scanning and 3D animation.
 Investment in the electronic components segment of Mexico’s manufacturing sector has reached up to $5 billion per year.
 As a result, Mexican-manufactured electronic products are in high demand around the world.